grafana/tallycat-hackathon14/README.md

 - How has our schema changed?
 - Where is all this cardinality coming from?

+Most teams today operate in a "telemetry last" world — emitting data without structure or oversight.
+This leads to hidden costs, inconsistent fields, and poor documentation.
+TallyCat brings visibility and structure, enabling teams to reason about their telemetry just like they would with APIs or database schemas.

 🛠️ Tools like OpenMetadata and DataHub solve this for analytics.
 🔎 TallyCat brings the same governance principles to observability — where they're still missing.